thehighnibble/thehighnibble.github.io/docs/vt132/README.md

   - save settings function - 'S' in Set-up screens
   - restore settings function - 'R' in Set-up screens
   - settings are restored on reset and power-up
+- a 6-pin FTDI header with dedicated UART for firmware flashing and for debug log monitoring

 Full details of configuring the terminal via the Set-up screens is covered in the [VT100 Operator Information Manual](operation/vt100/operator/)